kylephillips/wp-nested-pages/readme.txt

 * Quick edit functionality
 * An expandable, sortable tree view of your site's page structure
 * A native Wordpress menu, automatically generated to match your Nested Pages screen
+* A way to quickly add child pages (ideal for development)
 * A touch-friendly interface

 For more information visit [nestedpages.com](http://nestedpages.com).